Last Updated on January 19, 2023

-If you haven’t tried chia pudding yet, you’e missing out on a decadent dessert full of nutrition!
+If you haven’t tried chia pudding yet, you’re missing out on a decadent dessert full of nutrition!
 Here’s a very healthy vanilla almond chia pudding recipe.

 Bars, muffins, brownies, even fudge can be made with some surprisingly healthy ingredients!
 Check out these amazing recipes featuring things like hidden veggies and beans!

 ♦ Brownies made with black beans from The Minimalist Baker